dralmadani/DataViz-Project/README.md

 The full data I propose to visualize for my project is about [the number of completed highest structures in the world cities](https://gist.github.com/dralmadani/aa84bd8088038464b94ef3c454b30f4d).
-Building greater than 100 meater was counted in the world map.
+Building greater than 100 meters was counted on the world map.

  * Height represents the number of buildings.
  * Color represents the city.